pschool-in/curriculum/content/social/community-life-3.md

 Ours is a vast country.
 It has towns and villages.
 Therefore, many panchayats must exist.
 Village Panchayat is the root of the Panchayat Raj system.
 It provides the basic facilities for the village people.
 The 73rd Constitutional Amendment Act was passed by the Parliament in April 1993.
 The Amendment‛s salient feature is the three-tier system of Panchayat Raj.
 Panchayats have been set up in every village with 500 people and above.

 ### Members
 There is a President (head of the Panchayat) and a Vice President along with ward members (6-15).
 Village people select the president and members through the election.
-There is one electing every five years.
+There is one election every five years.

 ### Duties
-The duties of the Panchayat are:
+The duties of the panchayat are:
 1. Providing electricity and maintaining the street lights.
 2. Construction and maintenance of village wells.
 3. Providing drinking water.